 If you believe that your employer let you go for unlawful reasons, then consider speaking with a lawyer.
 Your employer will probably try to frame the termination in a lawful manner, but you might still have a case if you can show it was not lawful.

-Source: Perkins & Associates, “Do I Need a Wrongful Termination Lawyer?,” accessed July 08, 2016
+Source: Perkins Asbill, “Do I Need a Wrongful Termination Lawyer?,” accessed July 08, 2016